Osnabrück: Sport

 The city's football team is VfL Osnabrück, founded in 1899.
-Currently, the team starts in the 3.
-Liga.
+Currently, the team plays in the 3.
+Bundesliga.
 Its basketball team was founded the same year.

 The Schlosswallhalle has been home to the GiroLive Panthers Osnabrück of the 1.
 Damen-Basketball-Bundesliga.

 Politics

 The current mayor of Osnabrück is Katharina Pötter (CDU), elected in September 2021.

 Osnabrück is part of the electoral constituency Stadt Osnabrück for elections to the Bundestag.

 Transport

 The city of Osnabrück is connected by road to the A1, the A30 and the A33.

 It shares its airport with Münster.

 Osnabrück Hauptbahnhof (central railway station) is an important rail travel hub.
 Travellers from the Netherlands heading to either Hamburg, Denmark, or Eastern Europe often have to change here.

 An extensive bus network operated by the Stadtwerke Osnabrück (public utility provider) provides public transport within the city and the surrounding region.
 The central hub is situated on Neumarkt close to the main shopping street, roughly 10 minutes' walk from the railway station.